 Book your stay in Longyearbyen here (external link).

-For whatever reason I didn’t bring my camera on this trip, and have on this post broken my principle of only showing my own pictures.
+For whatever reason I didn’t bring my camera on this trip.